almeidasilvaf/cogeqc_paper/README.md

 # Overview

-This repo contains code and data used in the paper "cogeqc: an R/Bioconductor package for quality checks in comparative genomics"
+This repo contains code and data used in the paper "Assessing the quality of comparative genomics data and results with the cogeqc R/Bioconductor package"